 - Custom color magic bands- you choose the color and name, as well as being able to link a credit or debit card for purchases!

-- Never paying for parking at the parks
+- Never pay for parking at the parks

 - Never waiting in traffic – resort buses have their own lanes to get you into the park faster.

-- Other forms of transportation to the parks- some resorts have boat and skyliner service to parks.
+- Other forms of transportation to the parks- some resorts have boat and Skyliner service to the parks.

 - Extra Magic Hours- extra time at either the beginning or end of the day at select parks!

 The benefits are overwhelming!

-How To Pick The Right Resort For You
+How To Pick The Right Walt Disney World Resort For You

 Finding the right resort for your family can be a daunting task if you don’t know much about the resorts.
 Let’s start with the basics.